 "The Combination to Oily Skin variant of Revlon's ColorStay foundation is my absolute must-have in summer.
 When it's really hot and humid, and you're finding it hard to keep your makeup on, this foundation really lives up to its claims!
 It really does last all day and keeps the skin looking even, not flushed." —Yolanda Lukowski, makeup artist

-"My other favourite—for the other end of the coverage scale—is Healthy Mix.
-Great for when your complexion is feeling a little dull and you want a dewy glow, it actually reminds me of a budget version of Dior's Diorskin Nude Fluid Foundation ($86).
+"My other favorite—for the other end of the coverage scale—is Healthy Mix.
+Great for when your complexion is feeling a little dull and you want a dewy glow, it actually reminds me of a budget version of Dior's Diorskin Nude Fluid Foundation ($53).
 It creates fresh, glowy and natural-looking skin." —Lukowski